0 item $0.00

 The 10 projects will also become part of the Heart Foundation’s new Innovation Portfolio which is designed to accelerate innovation to keep pace with the heart health challenges facing current and future generations of people in Australia.

-For more information about each project please visit: www.heartfoundation.org.au/catalyst
+For more information and videos about each project please visit: www.heartfoundation.org.au/catalyst

 For further information or to organise interviews please contact: